Justin Turner Player Props: Red Sox vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 27th in MLB with a collective eight strikeouts per nine innings.
+- The pitching staff for the Royals has a collective eight K/9, the fourth-worst in the league.

-- Royals pitchers combine to allow 138 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- Royals pitchers combine to rank 19th in baseball in home runs surrendered (139 total, 1.2 per game).

-- The Royals will look to Ragans (3-3) in his third start of the season.

-- His most recent appearance was on Thursday against the New York Mets, when the left-hander tossed six scoreless innings while giving up seven hits.
+- His most recent appearance came on Thursday against the New York Mets, when the right-hander went eight scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.